Maliazurina/Image-preprocessing/README.md

-# Hello-Github
-Testing on how to use github
+# Dicom to Nifti conversion